Major Carousel Builders and Carvers (Page 3 of 3)

 whose names you may encounter include Salvatore Cernigliaro (Cherni) who

-carved for Dentzel, John Zalar who carved for both Looff and PTC, and
+carved for Dentzel and PTC, John Zalar who carved for both Looff and PTC, and

 Zalar carving on PTC #50,circa 1920, Hampton, VA.